makrai/notes/zimmermann11-modeltheo-sem.md

 ## 3.1.
 Extensional model space

-* replace the individuals by (arbitrary) set-theoretic objects; as it turns out,
+* replace the individuals by (arbitrary) set-theoretic objects
-  * by a straightforward generalisation of the replace- ments used in the above
+  * by a straightforward generalisation of the replacements used above
   * the individuals to be replaced also function as the building blocks of extensions, the latter will have to be generalised first
 * Given any non-empty set U, the U-extensions of type e are the elements of U;